NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 points.
 This complements the reprojection errors from triangulated interest point matches, and the external DEM constraint (if used).

 Anchor points are strongly encouraged either with an intrinsic constraint or an external DEM constraint.
-Their number should be similar to the number of interest points, and it should be large if the poses are resampled very finely (see next section).
+Their number and weights should be less than for the interest points, to avoid these dominating the problem.

+Resampling the camera poses very finely may require more anchor points.

+A report file that has the residuals at anchor points is written down (:numref:`anchor_point_files`).

 The relevant options are ``--num-anchor-points``, ``--num-anchor-points-per-tile``, ``--anchor-weight``, ``--anchor-dem``, and